ITensor/website/docs/cppv3/classes/mpo.md

 Below we list methods that are unique to MPOs, for other methods refer to the [[MPS documentations|classes/mps]].

+## MPO Tag and Prime Methods

+MPO have the same tag and prime methods that are defined for ITensors, MPS and IndexSets.
+See the __Tag and Prime Methods__ section of the [[IndexSet documentation|classes/indexset]] for a complete list of methods.

+When applied to an MPO, the method is applied to every MPO tensor.

 ## Index Methods

 MPOs generally have the same Index functions as MPSs (see the __Index Methods__ section of the